The Four Seasons

 Seasons result from the yearly revolution of the Earth around the Sun and the tilt of the Earth’s axis relative to the plane of revolution.
-In temperate and polar regions, the seasons are marked by changes in the intensity of sunlight that reaches the Earth’s surface, variations of which may cause animals to go into hibernation or to migrate, and plants to be dormant
+In temperate and polar regions, the seasons are marked by changes in the intensity of sunlight that reaches the Earth’s surface.
+Variations of which may cause animals to go into hibernation or to migrate, and plants to be dormant.

 During May, June and July, the northern hemisphere is exposed to more direct sunlight because the hemisphere faces the sun.

 The same is true of the southern hemisphere in November, December and January.
 It is the tilt of the Earth that causes the Sun to be higher in the sky during the summer months which increases the solar flux.
-However, due to seasonal lag, June, July and August are the hottest months in the northern hemisphere and December, January and February are the hottest months in the southern hemisphere.
+However, due to seasonal lag, June, July and August are the hottest months in the northern hemisphere.
+Whereas, December, January and February are the hottest months in the southern hemisphere.

-Spring is one of the four temperate seasons, the transition period between winter and summer.
+One of the four temperate seasons, the transition period between winter and summer.
 Spring and “springtime” refer to the season, and broadly to ideas of rebirth, renewal and regrowth.
 The specific definition of the exact timing of “spring” varies according to local climate, cultures and customs.
 At the spring equinox, days are close to 12 hours long with day length increasing as the season progresses.

 We all tend to have much more energy in the Summer months to partake in activities, but have you ever thought of the fun you can have in the cold?

 Winter sports are now becoming as popular as Summer activities.
-It is a sport played on snow or ice, informally, it can refer to sports played in winter that are also played year-round, such as basketball.
+It is a sport played on snow or ice, informally.
+It can refer to sports played in winter that are also played year-round, such as basketball.

 The main winter sports are ice hockey and figure skating, sledding events, such as luge, skeleton and bobsleigh, skiing (Alpine and Nordic) and snowboarding.
 Other common winter sports include skiboarding, monoskiing, and snowmobiling.

-If you have booked a Winter trip, Our Winter sports travel insurance cover starts from as little as £4.81 for single trip and £26.19 for annual multi-trip travel insurance including winter sports, just visit http://www.holidaysafe.co.uk/
+If you have booked a Winter trip, Our Winter sports travel insurance cover starts from as little as £4.81 for single trip and £26.19 for annual multi-trip travel insurance including winter sports, just visit holidaysafe.co.uk

 Please note, Holidaysafe's online prices automatically include a 15% discount against our Customer Service Centre prices.